Latest news on visa policies, travel tips, and in-depth guides — updated regularly as China's travel landscape evolves.

 A realistic 3-day Guilin and Yangshuo plan: Guilin city on Day 1, the Li River cruise and arrival in Yangshuo on Day 2, Yangshuo countryside cycling on Day 3.
 With cruise booking tips and transport details.

-A focused 2-day Hangzhou plan: West Lake and Leifeng Pagoda on Day 1, Longjing tea plantations and Lingyin Temple on Day 2.
-With timing, transport, and easy add-ons from Shanghai.
+2-day Hangzhou plan: West Lake + Leifeng Pagoda Day 1, Longjing tea plantations + Lingyin Temple Day 2.
+Timing, transport, and easy add-ons from Shanghai.

 A relaxed 3-day Chengdu plan: pandas at sunrise on Day 1, People's Park tea and hotpot on Day 2, Dujiangyan day trip on Day 3.
 Built for first-time visitors who want Chengdu's iconic experiences without rushing.